Practice Routines

 Practice Drills

-Mount and snap - 10 repetitions starting with butt on waist
+Mount, sight, snap, and scan - 10 repetitions starting with butt on waist

-Mount and snap - 10 repetitions starting with rifle slung
+Mount, sight, snap, and scan - 10 repetitions starting with rifle slung (either on shoulder or in a tactical carry)

-Starting with rifle pointed at target, snap, change magazines, and snap - 10 repetitions
+Starting with rifle pointed at target, sight, snap, and scan, tac reload, and point in - 10 repetitions

 Shotgun Range Drills